 16. High employee engagement rates lead to people being 87% less likely to leave their company

 One core idea we always support as it lies at the base of any happy and successful workplace is maintaining high engagement rates for your employees.
-Not only do these keep your team productive and eager to be at work instead of just waiting for the workday to end, they also raise your retention rates to crazy levels.
+Not only do these keep your team productive and eager to be at work instead of just waiting for the workday to end, but they also raise your retention rates.

 According to the Corporate Leadership Council, employees who are committed and engaged at work perform 20% better and are 87% less likely to leave their current company.